PART 5 -- PUBLICIZING CONTRACT ACTIONS

 TABLE OF CONTENTS

-(S-90) For contract actions awarded by a DISA contracting officer, regardless of the customer, the contracting officer shall prepare a Congressional and Press Notification when the face value of a contractual action exceeds $7M as described under DARS 5.001.
+(S-90) For contract actions awarded by a DISA contracting officer, regardless of the mission partner, the contracting officer shall prepare a Congressional and Press Notification when the face value of a contractual action exceeds $7M.

-(S-91) For contract actions awarded by another agency but managed/funded by DISA, the Program Manager (PM)/Acquisition Manager (AM) shall prepare a Press Notification when the face value of a contractual action exceeds $7M as described under DARS 5.001.
+(S-91) For contract actions awarded by another agency but managed/funded by DISA, the Program Manager (PM) shall prepare a Press Notification when the face value of a contractual action exceeds $7M.

 (S-92) Required format for a “Notification”.

 SOURCE SELECTION INFORMATION – See FAR 2.101 and 3.104